Understanding ACEs (Adverse Childhood Experiences) and how developing too fast can be bad for a child/teen in the future.

 Children are Meant to Be Children

 Essentially, a child is meant to take it easy.
-They should be loved and given time to play and learn on their own.
-"But as the research on adverse experiences shows, far too many children and parents don’t have the resources they need to allow that sort of childhood to unfold."
+They should be loved and given time to play and learn independently.
+“But as the research on adverse experiences shows, far too many children and parents don’t have the resources they need to allow that sort of childhood to unfold.”
 That is why Timothy Hill is on a mission of Transformation through Love.
 We are a resource for young men to have time to relax, time to play, and time to grow up a little more slowly.
 We want to show all those who stay with us that they are loved, they deserve to be loved, and they deserve to have fun and be a kid for a change.